BackpackGearTest

 Two of the poles are black and straight and the third (slightly shorter) is silver and arched.

 Pitching the Skylight.
 Years of using Bibler tents meant that I needed only a little practice before I could pitch the Skylight quickly and easily.
-(The first few times I pitched my Bombshelter, however, I met with much frustration; it only became easy after much practice.
+(The first few times I pitched my Bombshelter, however, it was very frustrating; it only became easy after much practice.
 I urge anyone who's not familiar with BD's design and the interior poles to practice at home before taking any of these tents, including the Skylight, into the field.)
-Typical of BD tents, all poles seat inside the tent, the two black poles running from corner to corner diagonally and the curved pole canted forward to form an inverted U with its arch at the front of the mesh, just over the door.
+Typical of BD single-wall tents, all poles seat inside the tent, the two black poles running from corner to corner diagonally and the curved pole canted forward to form an inverted U with its arch at the front of the mesh, just over the door.
 With at least one corner securely staked (see next section), I lay both long poles through the door, then (one at a time) bend and set them into grommets in each tent corner.
 Velcro loops along the inside of the roof, each with a small tab to facilitate pulling it open, hold the poles in place.
 I then set the ends of the arched pole in small pockets located at the base of the tent wall and sewn to the reinforced square for the second (from the front) staking loop, and cant the pole forward into place.
 This pole is similarly secured with Velcro loops; there are double-sized Velcro ties at the points where poles cross near the front corners.
 The Skylight, like the Fitzroy, has something of a mummy shape to it – wider in the front than in the back, and widest at the point where the arched pole's pockets are located.

 Complete pitching and staking of the Skylight take me no more than five minutes in normal circumstances.
 The mesh ceiling at the front, however, may belie BD's claim that use of interior poles permits set-up of its tents in the rain without getting the interior soaked.
 With my two Bibler tents that's definitely true; in fact I think the easiest way to set the poles is with my back flat on the tent floor and legs with boots extended out through the door.
 I use that method with the Skylight too, but to keep the interior dry when it's raining the canopy corners must remain attached to the front staking loops throughout the pitching process.
 The S-shaped hooks on the vestibule's corners come loose too easily for the tent to be stored this way, so I must (a) pull down the canopy immediately after unrolling the tent, (b) set the hooks in the loops, and (c) stake out all four corners, starting with the front, before (d) crawling inside to set the poles.
 Even if I can do this all quickly enough to keep rain from penetrating the mesh before step (d) – and I couldn't when I met with rain - a hook can (and did) work loose from manipulation of the main poles, stretching the arched pole to seat it properly, a gust of wind, or, it sometimes seems, mischief from the local tent gremlin.
 Replacing these hooks with male-female connectors, like the ones at the rear of the canopy, would really help.
-I have reported this to BD; we'll see if next year's model includes this change.

 I strike the Skylight by removing first the stakes (all but one – see below), then the poles, and folding the tent to a size from which I can roll it up to fit into its stuff sack.
 There are two elastic loops on the tent stuff sack that I can use to attach the separate stuff sack for stakes and poles.
 If the tent is dry I pack it with the canopy rolled up and tied off, which facilitates orientation when I unpack it to pitch it again.